 They even have Olly Murs and Kaiser chiefs performing there this year!
 Market rasen is in the heart of Lincolnshire, in the east midlands.
-There is a caravan site next door, ample free parking, they also offer venue hire and member rewards.
+There is a caravan site next door, ample free parking, plus venue hire and member rewards.
 You can find a wide variety of places to stay nearby.

 If you don’t want to pay to enter the enclosures they have a designated picnic area where you can pay £5 and watch from the comfort of your own car.
 They have three different pricing levels for entry into the 3 different enclosures.
 The higher priced being the County enclosure where smart wear must be worn (see here).
 Race goers in the Tattersalls enclosure usually dress smartly and you can dress casually in the lawn enclosure.
-You are allowed to bring a picnic into the lawn enclosure with an allowance per person for alcohol.
+Visitors can bring a picnic with limited alcohol into the lawn enclosure.
 Only people in the lawn enclosure can bring their own seating.

 It is advised to buy your tickets in advance.
-You can upgrade from the lawn enclosure while you are there.
+Upgrades to other enclosures are available throughout the day.
 There are food stands and restaurants plus quite a few bars.